deepakkateghar/SepsisGuard/Readme.md

 - Live monitoring dashboards on ThingSpeak.
 - Random Forest ML model with 93.5% accuracy.
 - Real-time alerts for abnormal vital signs.
-- Visualizations and Confusion Matrix for model performance.
-- Comprehensive documentation and reusable code.

 ---